Creating Space for Connection in the COVID-19 Era

 What if we measure outcomes related to discipleship, like courageous next steps or connections with others?
 If we are more intentional with designing our spaces for connection, we can use it as a tool to drive these behaviors, not simply as a tool that forces our programs and our strategy upon us.

-There's an opportunity here within this pandemic to change how we view the spaces we use, and leverage them as an asset for connection and ministry impact.
+There's an opportunity because of the pandemic to change how we view the spaces we use, and leverage them as an asset for connection and ministry impact.

 About Derek DeGroot